Gamification

 Kick’s Shoes has really taken off, thanks to a social media campaign that went viral on TikTok.
 Customers are pouring in every day, and the HR department needs to add over a dozen employees to their roster—fast.

-They decided to sprinkle gamification elements throughout their hiring process to attract the most enthusiastic and relevant candidates to represent their young-and-growing brand.
+They decided to sprinkle gamification elements throughout their hiring process to attract the most enthusiastic and relevant candidates to represent their young and growing brand.

 The game: